pydata/xarray/doc/plotting.rst

     da.plot.pcolormesh('lon', 'lat');

 Note that in this case, xarray still follows the pixel centered convention.
-This might be undesirable in some cases (e.g. :issue:`781`), and this is why the default is to not follow this convention when plotting on a map:
+This might be undesirable in some cases, for example when your data is defined on a polar projection (:issue:`781`).
+This is why the default is to not follow this convention when plotting on a map:

 .. ipython:: python